HuyaneMatsu/hata/docs/topics/components.md

 # Introduction

-Message components, mainly known as components, are ui elements that can included with a message.
+Message components, mainly known just as components, are UI elements that can be included with a message.
 Your application or bot can send them, allowing the users to see the displayed content and to interact with them.

 We can separate components to 3 categories:

 - Layout components - Modify how the shown content is structured.
 - Content components - Show either text or media.
-- Interactive components - Allows the user interacting with them.
+- Interactive components - Allows the user to interact with them.

 Components can be passed to `InteractionResponse` and to many client methods as well: